mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ### Media prefers-color-scheme

-The new `extendTheme` lets you enable media [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) in one line:
+The new `extendTheme` uses [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) as a default method when `light` and `dark` color schemes are enabled.

 <codeblock>